Zé Turbo

-Júnior José Correia (born 22 October 1996), known as Zé Turbo, is a Bissau-Guinean professional footballer who plays as a forward for Pari NN.
+Júnior José Correia (born 22 October 1996), better known as Zé Turbo, is a Bissau-Guinean professional footballer who plays as a forward for Liga I club Oțelul Galați.

 He was on the books of Sporting and Inter Milan as a teenager, but did not make a senior appearance for either club, instead having loans at lower-league teams in Portugal, Italy and Spain.
 In 2018 he moved to South America and represented Newell's Old Boys of Argentina and Club Nacional of Paraguay, before having spells in Switzerland, China, Qatar and Russia.

 Club career

 Sporting

 Zé Turbo was formed at Real Sport Clube before transferring across Lisbon to Sporting Clube de Portugal in 2014.
 After scoring twice against Maribor in the UEFA Youth League, he signed a five-year contract with a buyout clause of €45 million that November, amidst interest from a host of Italian and English teams and Sporting's rivals Benfica and Porto.